Azure Honeypot: Mapping Global Threats in Real-Time

 Pick a name for the custom log then click next.

-After that, review then click on Create.
+After that, review and then click on Create.

 Sentinel Workbook